-Arhanes is a picturesque small town, built at an altitude of 380 meters [1280 ft] in the middle of a basin.
-It is run through by Kaeratos stream, dividing into two parts.
-Arhanes is 14 kilometers away from the city of Heraklion and only 7 kilometers from the Palace of Knossos.
-The greater area of Arhanes is most significant for its numerous archaeological sites.
+Archanes is a picturesque small town, built at an altitude of 380 meters in the middle of a basin bounded by Giouchtas range and Kefala.
+It is run through by Kaeratos stream, that later forms the gorge of Knossos.
+Archanes is 14 kilometers away from the city of Heraklion and only 7 kilometers from the Palace of Knossos.
+The wider area of Archanes is most significant for its numerous archaeological sites.

-Visit the various restaurants and taverns at the central square to discover the world famous Cretan cuisine or the exquisite Arhanes wines.
+Visit the various restaurants and taverns at the central square to discover the world famous Cretan cuisine or the exquisite Archanes wines.
 Discover the methods the people of yester Crete used to produce their precious products, wine and olive oil, by visiting the traditional olive and wine presses.
-It is not surprising that the oldest wine press in the world has been found in Arhanes.
-Why not participate in the summer harvesting of grapes during the celebration of the Arhanes Farmer Festival and many more cultural activities.
+It is not surprising that the oldest wine press in the world has been found in Archanes.
+Why not participate in the summer harvesting of grapes during the celebration of the Archanes Farmer Festival and many more cultural activities.

-For those of you that prefer trekking and walks in the nature, there’s a lot to choose from: walk up to the sacred mountain, Jioukta, where according to ancient mythology, Zeus, the father of Gods and Humans has been buried.
-Walk along E4, the European trail to the Silamiano gorge under the thick shade of oaks and sycamores and climb on the Fourni hill, where you’ll walk in a scenic pine wood and visit the ancient necropolis.
+For those of you that prefer trekking and walks in the nature, there’s a lot to choose from: walk up to the sacred mountain Jiouktas, where according to ancient mythology, Zeus, the father of Gods and Humans has been buried.
+Walk along E4 European trail from Profitis Ilias to Myrtia, explore the Archanes gorge under the thick shade of plane trees and sycamores and climb on the Fourni hill, where you’ll walk in a scenic pine wood and visit the ancient necropolis of Fourni.